yavarh/dockerized-elasticsearch-kibana/README.md

 # dockerized-elasticsearch-kibana

-Example showing how to create an index in containerized Elasticsearch using the Python client and searching using the Kibana Dev Tools.
+Example showing how to create an index in Elasticsearch using the Python client and searching using the Kibana Dev Tools.
 Everything (Kibana, ElasticSearch & indexer.py) runs as a container.

 Run with:
 ```